-Also during 2022, the Company completed its acquisition of Marlee Gold Pty Ltd, 100% holder of Padbury Gold and Ivan Well projects, in Australia.
-During the current period the company received Heritage Survey clearance on Padbury Gold paving the way for an exploration drilling program.
+During FY23 the Company also progressed the exploration program of Marlee Gold comprising of Padbury Gold and Ivan Well projects, in Australia.
+During 1H-23 the company received Heritage Survey clearance on Padbury Gold paving the way for an exploration drilling program.
 In May 2023 the Company mobilised an RC drilling rig to drill 10 RC holes for a total of 1,000m.
-As at the date of this report the assay results from this drilling exploration programme are outstanding.
+The drilling campaign was completed in Q3-23 and assay results yielded low-level anomalous gold and laboratory XRF analysis indicated the presence of multi-element anomalous silver, copper and sulphur.